rcardin/hexagonal-java/README.md

 # Hexagonal Architecture

 This toy project shows how to implement a service using Spring Boot, and the Hexagonal Architecture.
 The represented domain model is the management of a **stocks' portfolio**.
+The reference implementation is the project [hexagonal](https://github.com/rcardin/hexagonal).

+(STILL UNDER DEVELOPMENT)

 ## User Stories